2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/001_Design_Patterns/004_Behavioural.md

 **When to Use it**    Event Handling systems, making objects react to other objects' actions

-**Advantages**        Decoupling, added flexibility, more performant than if statements for conditions that happen rarely.
+**Advantages**        Decoupling, added flexibility, more performing than if statements for conditions that happen rarely.

 **Disadvantages**     Can be a bit hard to set up, makes the architecture more complex, if un-registration is not done well there could be serious memory leaks (even in garbage-collected languages).